 In order to help the wider community understand some of the terminology used within the content marketing industry, I’ve put together this comprehensive content marketing glossary giving definitions for many of the commonly used terms in the sector.

 Currently comprising over 550 individual definitions organised in alphabetical order, this growing list is already the ultimate resource of its type to be found anywhere on the Web.
-A massive task to put together and format, I must thank professional researcher Rachel Witherow for all her hard work on this project.

 If you make a contribution yourself (including suggesting definitions for new or excluded terms), we can all build this list into a genuinely useful knowledge centre that helps people learn about content marketing.